tzachbon/css-webpack-plugin-example/docs/css-loader.md

 }
 ```

-After we are done scoping the class, let return the loader method.
+After we are done scoping the class, let's return the loader method.
 We need a way to connect the scoped class selector to the user's javascript code.

 ```js